INDIVIDUALIZED EDUCATION PROGRAMS

 IEP: The Plan for the Eligible Individual

-Each eligible individual has an Individualized Education Program (IEP) which outlines and describes the student’s special education program, including services and supports based on the unique needs as a result of the student’s disability.
-When developing an IEP, the IEP team must give careful consideration of the student’s strengths, needs, and interests including involvement and progress in the Iowa Core Academic Standards, Iowa Early Learning Standards, or Iowa Core Essential Elements.
-An IEP should direct the student toward high expectations and assist the student in achieving his or her goals plus meet the mission and goals of Iowa’s State Board of Education and Department of Education.
+Each eligible individual has an Individualized Education Program (IEP) which outlines and describes the learner’s special education program, including services and supports based on the unique needs as a result of the learner's disability.
+When developing an IEP, the IEP team must give careful consideration of the learner’s strengths, needs, and interests including involvement and progress in the Iowa Core Academic Standards, Iowa Early Learning Standards, or Iowa Core Essential Elements.
+An IEP should direct the student toward high expectations and assist the learner in achieving his or her goals plus meet the mission and goals of Iowa’s State Board of Education and Department of Education.

 Types of IEPs and IEP Processes